p2/OAuth2/README.md

 This class fully supports those flows, it automatically creates a “Basic” Authorization header if the client has a non-nil client secret.
 This means that you likely **must** specify `client_secret` in your settings; if there is none (like for [Reddit](https://github.com/reddit/reddit/wiki/OAuth2#token-retrieval-code-flow)) specify the empty string.
-If the site requires client credentials in the request body, set `secretInBody` to true, as explained below.
+If the site requires client credentials in the request body, set `clientConfig.secretInBody` to true, as explained below.

 #### Implicit Grant